finn/dotfiles/nvim/.local/share/nvim/site/pack/default/start/fzf/README-VIM.md

 " If installed using Homebrew
 Plug '/usr/local/opt/fzf'

-" If installed using git
+" If you have cloned fzf on ~/.fzf directory
 Plug '~/.fzf'
 ```